zorbathut/imtheworkernow/README.md

-# I'm The Worker Now
+# Look At Me, I'm The Worker Now
-Rimworld "I'm The Worker Now" mod
+Rimworld "Look At Me, I'm The Worker Now" mod

-Forcing jobs on pawns now cancels that job on other pawns.
+You can now force a job even if the pawn doesn't have that job prioritized or if some other pawn is currently doing that job.